izzy612/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-A portfolio template that is responsive to multiple size displays usuing media queries.
+A portfolio template that is responsive to multiple size displays using media queries.

 # Objectives
 Create a portfolio that is responsive to different screen sizes.